13alvone/ContradictionClipper/README.md

 ### Transcription

-When running the pipeline with `--transcribe`, the Whisper binary is now invoked with `--model models/ggml-base.en.bin` so the English base model is always used.
+When running the pipeline with `--transcribe`, the Whisper binary is invoked with `--model models/ggml-base.en.bin -f <video>` so the English base model is always used.
 If the transcript JSON file is not created, Whisper's stdout and stderr are logged to help diagnose the issue.